ilsedaly/versioned_dir/README.md

-This is a text file that we are going to add to Git.
+This is a README.md file that will be used to describe this repository on GitHub

+This is an extra line of text added to the copy of README.md in the cloned repository